-Least Restrictive Environment: We help people solve problems at the family and the community level; public institutions are a last resort.
+We help people solve problems at the family and the community level;

-Youth Development: We support youth.
-We help build leadership skills by involving youth in planning for their future.
+We support youth.
+We help build leadership skills by involving youth

-Advocacy: We work on improving systems that do not meet youth or families' needs.
+We work on improving systems that do not meet the needs of youth

-Collaboration: We work with others to provide a continuum of services.
+We work with others to provide a continuum of services; we focus on

 Who is Bill Wilson?